As migrant caravan continues north, some debate staying or moving forward

 Several members of the group Pueblo Sin Fronteras, which loosely organized the caravan, said in a press conference on Monday morning that they would help the migrants "process humanitarian visas alongside the proper authorities in charge of doing so."

-Raquel and Manuel Lopez left their home in San Pedro Sula, Honduras with their three children to seek better economic opportunities.
+Raquel and Manuel Lopez left their home in San Pedro Sula, Honduras, with their three children to seek economic opportunities.

 Migrant caravan of 7,000 continues through Mexico toward USOct.
 22, 201802:04